bleaktwig/eic-drich-helpers/README.md

 * podio file format:                  TODO.

 ## Important notes
-* The agreed-on EIC coordinate system is such that z points in the direction of the hadron beam, y points to the sky, and x points to the ring center.
+* The agreed-on EIC coordinate system is such that z points in the direction of the hadron beam, y points to the sky, and x points to the ring accelerator center.